2020Mom/mmh-risk-factors/README.md

 $ \i pgSQL/risk-prfs-scores.sql
 </pre>

+### Geography

+The study area consists of 3,143 second level political divisions, including every county, parish, borough, and county-equivalent municipality within the 51 first level divisions which comprise the 50 states and the federal district.

+A large contingent of the data is sourced from the County Health Rankings published by the University of Wisconsin Population Health Institute.
+The CHR data does not include data for the five populated U.S. territories, therefore those divisions have been omitted from the scoring and analysis.

+The CHR and CDC data includes Valdez-Cordova census area (FIPS: 02261), an unorganized borough of Alaska that was abolished in 2019 and replaced by the census areas of Chugach (FIPS: 02063) and Copper River (FIPS: 02066).
+Data from Valdez-Cordova was applied to Chugach and Copper River for each risk factor component that uses CHR data.

+Data from the CDC on Cesarean section deliveries includes Wade Hampton census area (AK FIPS:02270), which in 2015 was renamed Kusilvak census area (AK FIPS:02158); the data was adjusted accordingly.

+Data from the CDC on Cesarean section deliveries includes Shannon County (SD FIPS:02270), which in 2015 was renamed Oglala County (SD FIPS:02158); the data was adjusted accordingly.

 # Care Coverage

 The Policy Center for Maternal Mental Healthcare has developed a private database of Certified Perinatal Mental Healthcare Providers and Reproductive Psychiatrists engaged in maternal mental healthcare.